sollano51919/Whack-AI-Bot/README.md

     -   **Red Bots**: -1 point
 4. Your final score will be displayed, and the top 5 scores are saved to the leaderboard.

+## Deployment to GitHub Pages

+This project includes a script to make deploying to GitHub Pages easy.

+1.  **Run the deployment script:**
+    ```bash
+    npm run deploy
+    ```
+    This command will first build the project and then push the contents of the `dist` directory to a special `gh-pages` branch on your GitHub repository.

+2.  **Configure GitHub Pages:**
+    - Go to your repository's settings on GitHub.
+    - Navigate to the "Pages" section.
+    - Under "Build and deployment", set the **Source** to **Deploy from a branch**.
+    - Set the **Branch** to `gh-pages` and the folder to `/ (root)`.
+    - Click "Save".

+Your site should be live at the URL provided by GitHub Pages within a few minutes.

 Have fun!